 LTWP is exploring new ways to contribute to a greener environment.
-In addition to the 700,000 tonnes of carbon emissions the wind power farm has saved the country since coming online, LTWP intends to contribute to the reforestation of the MT.
+In addition to the estimated 700,000 tonnes of carbon emissions the wind power farm saves the country annually, LTWP intends to contribute to the reforestation of the MT.
 Kulal biosphere reserve in cooperation with the Food and Agriculture Organisations, and other stakeholders.

 Lake Turkana Wind Power is holding round table discussions with the community and forestry stakeholders to determine the best course of action regarding the conservation efforts around Mt.
 Kulal.
 Speaking at a tree planting drive that saw open spaces within the forest and its depleted margins planted with 6,515 seedlings, 600 of which were fruit trees, Job Lengoiyap, a Community Liaison Officer with LTWP underscored the importance of tree planting to LTWP’s desire for a green future.